gaulinmp/mgaulin.com/content/pages/resume.rst

     My work experience includes software development projects that range from small scripts to GUI programs to distributed software architecture.
     Currently, I focus on data analysis, both algorithm development and data cleaning.
-    I develop mostly on \*NIX machines, but have used Windows in the past.
+    I develop interchangably and regulary on Ubuntu, Windows, and OSX.